MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/security/driver-security-checklist.md

 In considering security, a common methodology is to create specific threat models that attempt to describe the types of attacks that are possible.
 This technique is useful when designing a driver because it forces the developer to consider the potential attack vectors against a driver in advance.
 Having identified potential threats, a driver developer can then consider means of defending against these threats in order to bolster the overall security of the driver component.

-This topic provides driver specific guidance for creating a light weight threat model - [Threat modeling for drivers](threat-modeling-for-drivers.md).
-That topic shows an example driver threat model diagram that can be used as a starting point for your driver.
+This article provides driver specific guidance for creating a lightweight threat model: [Threat modeling for drivers](threat-modeling-for-drivers.md).
+The article provides an example driver threat model diagram that can be used as a starting point for your driver.

 ![sample data flow diagram for hypothetical kernel-mode driver](images/sampledataflowdiagramkernelmodedriver.gif)